 Depending on the stage and severity of the condition, patients tend to feel a difference right after the treatment.
 However, if you’ve experienced significant damage to your tear glands due to blepharitis, it may take several months before observing any changes in your condition.
 Certain people may require multiple treatments before they begin to heal.
 Nightly hygiene and repeat treatments will treat, cure and prevent a recurrence.

 Does Blepharitis Treatments Carry Any Side Effects?

 There will only be positive effects following the treatment.
 You will have removed years, if not decades, of biofilm from your eyelids and will be able to comfortably blink without having your eyelids feel sticky.
-Contact us to schedule your blepharitis treatment appointment at Dry Eye Center at The Eye Studio and to consult with Dr. Tina Tsai for a proper eyelid evaluation.
-Dry Eye Center at The Eye Studio serves patients in Portland, Beaverton, Vancouver, and Hillsboro, and throughout Oregon.
+Contact us to schedule your blepharitis treatment appointment at The Eye Studio and to consult with Dr. Tina Tsai for a proper eyelid evaluation.
+The Eye Studio serves patients in Portland, Beaverton, Vancouver, and Hillsboro, and throughout Oregon.